 Additionally, women who battle eating disorders and substance abuse disorders related to adhering to gender-based standards of beauty can have the treatment they deserve.
 Female-focused treatments allow each group member to discuss private gender-focused topics and be understood, feel safe in support groups with the same gender of attendees, not be focused on relationship developments with members of the opposite gender, and receive hands-on care and medications and other treatment ideal for women.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 Why Gender-Specific Treatment Is Ideal For Women

-Female-specific treatment provides care with women’s needs in mind.
+Female-specific treatment provides care with women’s individual needs in mind.
 These can include female group facilitators and female counselors or therapists.
-Substance disorders like anxiety and depression that impact women more frequently than men can be the central focal point when needed.
+Substance disorders often co-exist with anxiety and depression that impact women more frequently than men.
 Themes like motherhood, changes in behavior due to hormonal imbalances, workplace challenges (sexism, or balancing work with motherhood), verbal, and physical and sexual abuse may be uncomfortable if discussed with men present.
 Female-specific groups allow the ultimate freedom of expression and can enhance overall trust in treatment programs.